 How To Cook

 When my kids were all living at home, I would make a big pot of black eyed peas on the stove and would use roughly a pound of peas.

 Since I no longer need to cook as much food, I use a much smaller amount.
-In fact, since I’m making the dish for one person, I find it easier to use canned black eyed peas instead of dried.
+In fact, since I’m making the dish for one person, I find it easier to use this canned black eyed peas recipe instead.

 - Begin by cooking together bacon, chopped onions, and minced garlic in a small saucepan.

 - Add in the canned black eyed peas and simmer.

 If you would like to use dried beans, you certainly can.
 You will only need about a quarter cup and the cooking time will be longer.
 The peas will need to be soaked either overnight or by using a quick-soak method.
 You can read all about those methods HERE.

 After the peas have soaked, rinse and drain them and set the peas aside.
 Cook bacon and the vegetables in a medium sized pot and add the black eyed peas.
 Add enough water or broth to the pot to almost cover the peas.
 Bring to a boil, reduce to a simmer and cover.
 Cook for 30 to 35 minutes or until peas are tender..

 What To Serve With Recipe